ebursztein/sitefab-plugins/site/processor/related_posts/README.md

 ## Changelog

+- 29/12/19 Refactored for new plugin system and python 3.
 - 06/29/17 Refactored code to make the list of related post easier to work with by making them look like normal post objects.
 - 12/27/16 Initial version released